Locations:

 If you have a pitted scar that won’t heal well with standard treatment, your doctor may opt for punch excision.

-“This is where the whole scar and hair follicle are removed prior to resurfacing,” explains Dr. Kassouf.
+“This is where the whole scar and hair follicle are removed prior to resurfacing,” explains Dr. Braue.

 A round tool is used to completely remove a scar by puncturing the top layer of skin.
-Then, skin sutures are used to close the area, which should result in a smaller, flatter scar that fades over time.
+Then, stitches are used to close the area, which should result in a smaller, flatter scar that fades over time.

 Subcision

-Another treatment that may be helpful before any of the lasers or peels is called subcision, a procedure that involves releasing a scar that’s bound to the muscle or deeper tissues so that it can move freely again.
+Subcision is a procedure that involves releasing a scar that’s bound to the muscle or deeper tissues so that it can move freely again.

-This technique, which uses a surgical probe or needle, is used with deeper scars to bring them to the surface to enhance their response to the laser, chemical peel or microneedling.
+This minimally invasive technique, which uses a surgical probe or needle, is helpful for bringing deeper scars to the surface.
+It helps them become more responsive to the laser, chemical peel or microneedling treatments.

 Steroid injections